Is Rear Suspension Necessary for a Mountain Bike? Understanding the Pros and Cons

 Another issue with rear suspension is the added cost.
 Because rear suspension systems are more complex than standard bikes, they generally cost more to manufacture and maintain.
 Riders who are on a tight budget may find that a hardtail bike is a more financially feasible option.
 However, for riders who are willing to invest in a high-quality rear suspension system, the benefits of a smoother ride and increased control over rough terrain may be worth the cost.

-You may also like: Best Florida Mountain Bike Trails: A Guide to Off-Road Adventure.
+You may also like: How to Fix Squeaky Mountain Bike Brakes: A Comprehensive Guide for Cyclists

 Front vs Rear Suspension: Which is Better for You?